 This is one post in a series.
-Each post will focus on one song by The Tragically Hip, a Canadian rock n’ roll band.
+Each post will focus on one song by the Canadian rock n’ roll band The Tragically Hip.
 I am a fan, not an expert.
-The thoughts expressed in these posts are my own, with the following two exceptions: I have drawn inspiration and knowledge from a book entitled, The Never Ending Present by Michael Barclay.
-I have, also, learned much from a website dedicated to Hip fans, entitled The Hip Museum.
+The thoughts expressed in these posts are my own, with the following two exceptions: I have drawn inspiration and knowledge from a book entitled The Never Ending Present by Michael Barclay.
+I have also learned much from a website dedicated to Hip fans entitled The Hip Museum.
 I will give credit to either source when applicable.

 When you first learn that a loved one may die, it changes your heart.
 For Gord, that change manifested itself in a change in the tone of the songs he wrote.
 He claimed that he didn’t want to write representational songs any longer.
 He wanted his songs to be more realistic and attuned to the world around him.
+“In A World Possessed By The Human Mind” comes from the album Man Machine Poem and is about being scared to your core about losing someone you love.
+It describes the haze one experiences during the testing phase when doctors offer their prognosis and everything spins in your mind on their verdict.
+Mostly, this song is about Love.

 “Everything is quiet.